 Inverters are just a part of a solar system's overall cost.
 Here's a complete look at the total cost of installing a solar system.

 Warranties are a great indicator of how much faith a manufacturer has in their product.
 In the case of SolarEdge and Enphase inverters, both are backed with extensive, long-term warranties.

 A SolarEdge string inverter is backed with a 12-year warranty.
 Depending on the model, you can extend that warranty by 8 or 13 years for an additional cost.
 The power optimizers are backed with a 25-year warranty.

 Enphase microinverters are covered by a 25-year warranty.

 When it comes to warranties, Enphase comes out on top with its standard warranty that lasts 25 years.
 If you want to match that warranty with SolarEdge, you’ll have to purchase their additional warranty for the string inverter.
-However, adding the extended warranty to SolarEdge will still be cheaper than the standard Enphase system in most cases.
+However, in most cases, adding the extended warranty to SolarEdge will still be cheaper than the standard Enphase system.

 SolarEdge and Enphase both offer remote monitoring options that can tell you what your system is producing on a panel-by-panel level.
 This is not only helpful for monitoring your system’s output, but it can help identify and diagnose potential issues.

 Both brands make accessing this information convenient.
 You can tune into the monitoring portal through your computer or smart device with a Wi-Fi or internet connection.

 Is Enphase or SolarEdge the best inverter for your solar system?